johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 ### Distributed Actor Protocols

-> Note: This is an advanced feature which may need to be scoped out of the initial implementation, depending on timing concerns.
-However it is a tremendously important one in the long run.
+> Note: This is an advanced feature which may be scoped out of the initial implementation.
+However it is a tremendously important one in the long run, so it is important to address it in this pitch as well.

 In some situations it may be impossible to share the implementation of a distributed actor (the `distributed actor` definition) between "server" and "client".
 We can imagine a situation where we want to offer users of our system easy access to it using distributed actors, however we do not want to share our internal implementation thereof.
 This works similarly to how one might want to publish API definitions, but not the actual API implementations.
 Other RPC runtimes solve this by externalizing the protocol definition into external interface description languages (IDLs), such as `.proto` files in the case of gRPC.